-Perf ormance outcomes Acceptable outcomes AO1.3 The following uses, generally considered suitable in multi-purpose centres, are not located in the Showrooms and hardware precinct (precinct no. SC1): (a) centre activities (other than those mentioned in AO1.1); and (b) community activities and childcare centre; and (c) multiple dwelling activities and short-term accommodation; and (d) recreation activities; and (e) service industry, service station and car wash. preci elopment in the Showrooms and hardware inct (precinct no. SC1) fulfils, but does not red, the needs of the relevant catchment: Richmond specialised centre: Mackay urban area north of the Pioneer River and rural communities to the north; and Ooralea specialised centre: Mackay urban area south of the Pioneer River, Sarina, Walkerston, Marian, Mirani and communities to the south, south-west and west.
-AO2 Development in the: (a) Richmond specialised centre does not exceed a total gross floor area of 50,000m2; and (b) Ooralea specialised centre does not exceed a total gross floor area of 25,000m2.
-Cent tre role, function and uses - Tavern precind t (precinct no. SC2) PO3 In the e Tavern precinct (precinct no. SC2), elopment: is consistent with the unique and single- purpose role and function of the centre as only accommodating tavern development; AO3.1 The Tavern precinct (precinct no. SC2) accommodates the following uses: (a) hotel; and (b) market; and (c) utility activities (as required only). (b) and does not compete with or compromise the viability, role or function of the principal centre (Mackay city centre), major centres, district centres, local centres or neighbourhood centres.
-AO3.2 Ancillary uses (such as dining and entertainment facilities) shall be subservient and entirely integrated with the primary hotel use. (c) integrates with the scale and intensity of development in the surrounding residential neighbourhood; and (d) minimises detrimental impacts on the AO3.3 The following uses are not located in the Tavern precinct (precinct no. SC2):
+Performance outcomes Acceptable outcomes AO1.3 The following uses, generally considered suitable in multi-purpose centres, are not located in the Showrooms and hardware precinct (precinct no. SC1): (a) centre activities (other than those mentioned in AO1.1); and (b) community activities and childcare centre; and (c) multiple dwelling activities and short-term accommodation; and (d) recreation activities; and (e) service industry, service station and car wash.
+PO2 Development in the Showrooms and hardware precinct (precinct no. SC1) fulfils, but does not exceed, the needs of the relevant catchment: (a) Richmond specialised centre: Mackay urban area north of the Pioneer River and rural communities to the north; and (b) Ooralea specialised centre: Mackay urban area south of the Pioneer River, Sarina, Walkerston, Marian, Mirani and communities to the south, south-west and west.
+Development in the: (a) Richmond specialised centre does not exceed a total gross floor area of 50,000m2; and (b) Ooralea specialised centre does not exceed a total gross floor area of 25,000m2.
+Centre role, function and uses - Tavern precin ct (precinct no. SC2) In the Tavern precinct (precinct no. SC2), development: (a) is consistent with the unique and single- purpose role and function of the centre as only accommodating tavern development; and (b) does not compete with or compromise the viability, role or function of the principal centre (Mackay city centre), major centres, district centres, local centres or neighbourhood centres. (c) integrates with the scale and intensity of development in the surrounding residential neighbourhood; and AO3.1 The Tavern precinct (precinct no. SC2) accommodates the following uses: (a) hotel; and (b) market; and (c) utility activities (as required only).
+AO3.2 Ancillary uses (such as dining and entertainment facilities) shall be subservient and entirely integrated with the primary hotel use.
+AO3.3 The following uses are not located in the Tavern entertainment facility.